Learning to Equalize: Data-Driven Frequency-Domain Signal Recovery in Molecular Communications: Introduction

 \IEEEPARstart{M}{olecular} communication (MC) is an emerging paradigm that enables information transmission at the nanoscale.
 Unlike traditional wireless systems that rely on electromagnetic waves, MC employs chemical or biological molecules as carriers, offering high biocompatibility and excellent energy efficiency~\cite{farsad2016comprehensive,akyildiz2015internet}.
 These characteristics make MC highly promising for applications in biomedical engineering, such as targeted drug delivery and in-body monitoring~\cite{chae_iobnt}.

 Practical deployment of MC, however, faces significant challenges.
 Noise processes in MC differ fundamentally from those in electromagnetic communication.
 Molecular noise includes both signal-independent and signal-dependent components, the latter arising from fluctuations in molecule concentration and stochastic receptor binding~\cite{5713270}.
-In addition, signal propagation depends on diffusion and other physical mechanisms (e.g., fluid flow, chemical reactions)\cite{8742793}, making channels highly sensitive to environmental variations and prone to random delays\cite{farsad2018molecular}.
-Moreover, temporal overlap between consecutive symbols induces severe inter-symbol interference (ISI), which degrades detection accuracy.
-To mitigate ISI, time-domain equalization (TDE) methods such as MMSE and decision feedback equalizers have been thoroughly studied in MC.
+In addition, signal propagation depends on diffusion and other physical mechanisms (e.g., fluid flow, chemical reactions)~\cite{8742793}, making channels highly sensitive to environmental variations and prone to random delays~\cite{farsad2018molecular}.
+Moreover, temporal overlap between consecutive symbols leads to severe inter-symbol interference (ISI), degrading detection accuracy.
+To mitigate ISI, time-domain equalization (TDE) methods, such as MMSE and decision-feedback equalizers, have been extensively studied in MC.
 While MMSE equalizers reduce symbol errors, their quadratic complexity with respect to ISI length limits real-time applicability~\cite{kilinc2013receiver}.
 Decision feedback equalizers can further suppress residual interference but suffer from error propagation in low-SNR regimes~\cite{molemimo}.
-Alternative strategies, including controlled molecule release and MIMO techniques, have also been explored~\cite{yaylali2023channel}.
+Alternative strategies, including controlled molecule release and MIMO techniques, have also been explored.
 Nevertheless, these approaches remain constrained by computational overhead and the requirement of accurate channel estimation.

 Frequency-domain equalization (FDE) provides an efficient alternative to TDE for ISI mitigation~\cite{huang2021frequency}.
 Unlike TDE, whose complexity scales with ISI length, FDE leverages frequency-domain processing to reduce computational load while achieving comparable performance, particularly at high data rates.
 However, like TDE, FDE critically depends on accurate channel state information (CSI).
 The time-varying nature of MC channels, stochastic perturbations from Brownian motion, and complex noise statistics complicate precise channel estimation, thereby limiting the effectiveness of model-based equalizers.